Sam has been a firefighter for nine years. He currently serves as lieutenant and public information officer of his city's fire department.

 Is Too Much Communication a Bad Thing?

-As firefighters we know how important a good solid communications plan can be to bringing a scene to a desired close or just for getting word out that all is clear or a bad day is around the bend.
-With that in mind I would like to pose a very strange question.
+As firefighters, we know how important a good solid communications plan can be to bringing a scene to the desired close or just for getting the word out that all is clear or a bad day is around the bend.
+With that in mind, I would like to pose a very strange question.
 Can communication be a bad thing on the fire ground?

-Take some time to think on it, grab a soda from the machine or read an article in Firehouse and than come back to the question.
-It's hard to think of too much communication as a possibility yet alone a danger to us on the fire ground, but too much of any good thing can be a bad thing.
+Take some time to think about it, grab a soda from the machine, or read an article in Firehouse and then come back to the question.
+It's hard to think of too much communication as a possibility, yet alone a danger to us on the fire ground, but too much of any good thing can be a bad thing.
 Misapplied virtue turns to vice.
-Communication is a tool and we need to realize any tool can be mishandled if the proper training has not been enforced.
+Communication is a tool, and we need to realize any tool can be mishandled if the proper training has not been enforced.

-In this installment of Let's Talk Fire I am going to demonstrate a few times in my experience that communication turned out to be a bad thing.
-One instance it was a lack of training, in one it was a bit too much detail in the training, and in the other it was a case of relativity.
+In this installment of Let's Talk Fire, I am going to demonstrate a few times in my experience that communication turned out to be a bad thing.
+One instance was a lack of training, in another, it was a bit too much detail in the training, and in the other, it was a case of relativity.

 In a Dark Hollow on a Fiery Night